STRENGTH AND CONDITIONING

 Don’t think this is just about lifting heavy weights.
 Strength and conditioning is an approach, not a set of exercises.

-The results and benefits of Strength & Conditioning
+The benefits of Strength & Conditioning

 Increased strength and fitness